Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Acknowledgments

-M. Mesbahi was a member of the Guidance, Navigation, and Analysis group at JPL from 1996–2000 and an Assistant Professor of Aerospace Engineering and Mechanics with the University of Minnesota from 2000–2002.
-He is currently a Professor of Aeronautics and Astronautics, Adjunct Professor of Electrical and Computer Engineering and Mathematics, and Executive Director with the Joint Center for Aerospace Technology Innovation, University of Washington.
-He was the recipient of NSF CAREER Award in 2001, NASA Space Act Award in 2004, UW Distinguished Teaching Award in 2005, and UW College of Engineering Innovator Award for Teaching in 2008.
+M. Mesbahi was a member of the Guidance, Navigation, and Analysis group at JPL, Pasadena, CA, USA, from 1996–2000 and an Assistant Professor of Aerospace Engineering and Mechanics at the University of Minnesota from 2000–2002.
+He is currently a Professor of Aeronautics and Astronautics, Adjunct Professor of Electrical and Computer Engineering and Mathematics at the University of Washington, and the Executive Director of the Joint Center for Aerospace Technology Innovation.
+He was the recipient of NSF CAREER Award, NASA Space Act Award, UW Distinguished Teaching Award, UW College of Engineering Innovator Award for Teaching, and is a member of Washington State Academy of Sciences.